EMS Education - EMT Course

 After ApplyingOnce you have been accepted into the program, you will need the following:

 Must be reported on the EMS physical form .
-Due the first day of class.
+Due on the registration deadline.

 - current physical and two step TB test - no more than 6 months old when the class begins